Canowindra Baroque Music Festival

 Andrew-Baker-150.jpg

-“I am thrilled to welcome you to this year's festival, a celebration of the timeless beauty and elegance of Baroque music.
-As the musical director, I am thrilled to announce that we will be joined by the renowned Australian Brandenburg Orchestra, marking a milestone in our festival's history.
+“Welcome you to this year's festival, a celebration of the timeless beauty and elegance of Baroque music.
+As the musical director, I am thrilled to announce that we will be joined by a variety of artists from all over Australia!
 Their exquisite interpretations of Baroque masterpieces promise to transport us to a world of passion, drama, and sublime beauty, and I have no doubt that their performances will leave an indelible mark on our hearts and minds.

 As we gather in the picturesque setting of Canowindra, surrounded by rolling hills and historical buildings, this festival will be a source of inspiration, joy, and shared experiences.
 I extend my heartfelt gratitude to our patrons, sponsors, volunteers, and the committee for making this event possible.
 Together, let us embark on a journey of discovery and celebration, united by the enduring legacy of the Baroque era.”